sfaleron/pcg-wraps/README.rst

 Various `SWIG`_ bindings to the `PCG`_ suite of psuedo-random number generators.
 Not all features are necessarily available in a given set of bindings, and the available subset will vary from language to language.
 See the READMEs in each subdirectory for details.

-Python bindings can be found here, and Java support is planned.
+Python bindings can be found here.
+There are no plans to support other languages, but Java would be the likely next one.

 To build, you'll need the contents of the include directory from `pcg-cpp`_.
 The repository includes a reference back there as a submodule, so if you've cloned this repository, you can get that folded in neatly with a couple of git commands::